cangirhabil/ba218hfg321ncm/README.md

 ## What is This?
 This repository contains the artefact accompanying our paper submission.
 It includes:

-- Source code
+- BACFuzz source code
-- Web Under Test
+- Web Under Test (WUT)
 - Scripts to reproduce our experiments
 - Documentation for setup and usage